George H. W. Bush 1992 presidential campaign: Election day

 A few days before election day, Gallup polls showed Bush 12% behind Clinton.
-On November 3, 1992, Bush lost the election to Clinton, coming in second place.
-He got 168 electoral votes and 37.55% of the popular vote.
-Clinton won 370 electoral votes and 43% of the popular vote, while Ross Perot finished third, winning no electoral votes but receiving 18.9% of the popular vote.
+On November 3, 1992, Bush lost the election to Democratic nominee Bill Clinton, coming in second place.
+Clinton won 370 electoral votes and 43.0% of the popular vote while Bush only received 168 electoral votes and 37.5% of the popular vote.
+Ross Perot finished in third place, winning no electoral votes but receiving 18.9% of the popular vote.
 President Bush's 37.5% was the lowest percentage for a sitting president seeking re-election since William Howard Taft, in 1912 (23.2%), as the 1912 election was a three-way race (that time between Taft, Wilson, and Theodore Roosevelt).
 It was also the lowest percentage for a major party candidate since Alf Landon received 36.5% of the vote in 1936.
 Bush had a lower percentage of the popular vote than Herbert Hoover, who was defeated in 1932 (39.7%).
 Bush did not get a majority of the votes in any state.
 His strongest performance was in Nebraska's 3rd congressional district, where he had 49.7% of votes.
 The same night, he conceded to Clinton and said: